actuday6418/KDEConnect-Android-plus-plus/README.md

-# KDE Connect - Android app
+# KDE Connect Plus Plus

 KDE Connect is a multi-platform app that allows your devices to communicate (eg: your phone and your computer).
+Plus Plus is my spin on KDEConnect, featuring many community MRs ignored by the devs in their Gitlab and including a couple of changes of my own.

 ## (Some) Features
 - **Shared clipboard**: copy and paste between your phone and your computer (or any other device).